Observation ·

 The Forgotten History of the Term “Palestine”

-Douglas J. Feith, a senior fellow at Hudson Institute, served as Under Secretary of Defense for Policy from July 2001 to August 2005.
-He is writing a history of the Arab-Israeli conflict.
+Douglas J. Feith, a senior fellow at Hudson Institute, served as under secretary of defense for policy in the George W. Bush administration.
+He is writing a book on the pre-1948 history of the Jewish-Arab conflict in Palestine.

 Observation ·